teobresums/teobresums/README.md

  * Nagar et al (2018) [Time-domain effective-one-body gravitational waveforms for coalescing compact binaries with nonprecessing spins, tides and self-spin effects](https://inspirehep.net/record/1676430)

 **please cite the above reference** when using the code.
-Please see also the complete list of [`REFERENCES`](https://bitbucket.org/eob_ihes/teobresums/src/master/REFERENCES.md) and cite papers according to what you use.
+Please see also the complete list of [references on the Wiki](https://bitbucket.org/eob_ihes/teobresums/wiki/References) and cite papers according to what you use.

 ## Developers